-Υ Incremental coordinates are referenced to the last programmed (imaginary) datum.
-When you write an NC program in incremental coordinates, you thus program the tool to move by the distance 10 5 between the previous and the subsequent nominal positions.
-This 0 is why they are also referred to as chain dimensions.
+Incremental coordinates are referenced to the last programmed nominal position of the tool, which serves as the relative (imaginary) datum.
+When you write an NC program in incremental coordinates, you thus program the tool to move by the distance between the previous and the subsequent nominal positions.
+This is why they are also referred to as chain dimensions.